shahbaz-ali/miniBRS/docs/installation.md

         ~$ sudo ./install

-Installation script will take care of your needs, it will start downloading the dependencies and requirements for the project.
-During installation you will need to provide various information such as,
+The installation script will take care of your needs, it will start downloading the dependencies and requirements for the project.
+During installation, you will need to provide various information such as,

-1. Installer will prompt you for type of installation, You can either install mini-BRS as a Ubuntu service or you can let the installer create a python virtual environment for you.
+1. The installer will prompt you for the type of installation, You can either install mini-BRS as a Ubuntu service or you can let the installer create a python virtual environment for you.

-2. Next it will ask you for the type of database to be used as a meta-database for Airflow, mini-BRS is tested for SQLite, MySQL and Postgres.
+2. Next, it will ask you for the type of database to be used as a meta-database for Airflow, mini-BRS is tested for SQLite, MySQL and Postgres.
 You can choose the type of database and provide the specific database credentials during installation.

 3. `miniBRS` provide failure alerts option via email, you can provide the SMTP server to be used for sending failure notifications, incase, workflows fail.
-You can choose to skip this step, If you don't want email alerts.
+You can choose to skip this step If you don't want email alerts.

 4. You will be prompted to create your Airflow UI login credentials, by default username is ```admin``` you can keep the default username and add a password to it.

-Once installation is over, If you have chosen to install mini-BRS as service than after installation you will have two system services installed one for ```airflow-webserver``` and other for ```airflow-scheduler``` active and running on your machine.
+Once the installation is over, If you have chosen to install mini-BRS as service than after installation you will have two system services installed one for ```airflow-webserver``` and other for ```airflow-scheduler``` active and running on your machine.
 You can check the status of the service by